cardboard-iguana/cardboard-iguana.com/log/2022-03-29-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 * Active/Active: All interfaces are up.
 Mostly about performance.
 * Active/Passive: Some interfaces are held in reserve and become active if an active interface fails.
 Mostly about ensuring availability.

 Servers behind a load balancer can also be set up in active/active or active/passive fashion.
-Additionally, active servers are typically accessed (“scheduled”) in one of two ways:
+Additionally, active servers are typically accessed ("scheduled") in one of two ways:

 * Round Robin: Backend servers are accessed in sequence.
 * Least Connection: Backend servers are accessed depending on current usage, so that as a server becomes less busy it becomes *more* likely to serve a request.
 Helps spread load out when dealing with a large number of heterogenous requests.

 Both of these access methods can be weighted in various ways.

-### Network Security — Port Security
+### Network Security - Port Security

 This is about the security of *physical* switch ports.

 Spanning Tree Protocol (STP) is used to protect against looping and packet storms.
-Basically, in STP switches will communicate to elect a “root node”, and then build a tree of reachable switches from that node.
+Basically, in STP switches will communicate to elect a "root node", and then build a tree of reachable switches from that node.
 Ports are dynamically disabled as necessary when loops are detected.

 STP operates using BPDU (Bridge Protocol Data Unit) frames.
 To stop malicious BPDU frames, BPDU guard marks certain ports as privileged (those connected to other, legitimate, switches), and rejects BPDU frames on all other ports.

-Another security measure implemented on switches (though it’s not really a Layer 2 security protocol) is DHCP snooping.
+Another security measure implemented on switches (though it's not really a Layer 2 security protocol) is DHCP snooping.
 This is similar to BPDU guard, in that a privilege port is identified where the legitimate DHCP server is connected, and makes sure that server packets to and from unauthorized ports are blocked.

 Switches can also do MAC address filtering (like wireless networks), and even restrict particular MAC addresses to particular ports.

-Some switches can also mirror ports (sometimes also called “port spanning”) for monitoring purposes.
+Some switches can also mirror ports (sometimes also called "port spanning") for monitoring purposes.

 * [OSI Model](../notes/osi-model.md)

-### Network Security — Firewalls
+### Network Security - Firewalls

 Stateless firewall = Packet filtering firewall (source, destination, port)